The Story (continued)

-- Clemenza kills Stracci and Cuneo (Rudy Bond) as they emerge from an elevator in the St. Regis Hotel
+- Clemenza kills Don Victor Stracci and an associate as they emerge from an elevator in the St. Regis Hotel

-- After Michael renounces Satan, in a massage and sun lamp room, Moe Greene is shot through the eye (through his black-rimmed glasses) by an unknown assailant - blood drips down his face from behind the shattered lens
+- As Michael renounces Satan at the baptism ceremony, in a massage and sun lamp room in Las Vegas, Moe Greene is shot through the eye (through his black-rimmed glasses) by an unknown assailant - blood drips down his face from behind the shattered lens

-- Rocco Lampone and another man machine gun Philip Tattaglia and a 'whore' naked in bed
+- Rocco Lampone and another man machine gun Philip Tattaglia (Victor Rendina) and a 'whore' naked in bed